survivejs/site/posts/06-react-books.md

 The planned length of the book is 170 pages and it will cover basics of React, Flux architecture and testing at least.
 There is also specific discussion about JSX.

+### Pro React

+[Pro React](https://www.apress.com/9781484212615) by Cassio de Sousa Antonio is available through Apress and Amazon.
+At Apress digital edition is available for $27.99 while print costs $39.99.
+At Amazon the print costs the same.
+The book should be available at December.

+The book has 280 pages and covers a wide range of React related topics.

 ### React: Up & Running: Building Web Applications

 [React: Up & Running: Building Web Applications](http://shop.oreilly.com/product/0636920042266.do) by [Stoyan Stefanov](http://www.phpied.com/) is available through O'Reilly and Amazon.
 At O'Reilly digital early access version costs $33.99 while print goes for $39.99.
 At Amazon print is slightly cheaper at $37.99.